moabukar/Grad-EntryLevel-Resources/Tech-Tests/K8sTest.md

 - A dedicated service account for the deployment (dont use automount deployments)
 - You must ensure that there are always a minimum of 2 pods up and running
 - You must use a NodePort type service for the deployment
-- Only 1 pod must be unavailable during rolling update of deployment
+- Only 1 pod must be unavailable during rolling update of deployment (hint: use correct percentage when using the "maxUnavailable" paramter)

-## Points to note:
-- For applications, use simple ones like nginx, httpd etc.
-- You can use any language or open-source tool to solve this problem
-- If required, write extra code on Terraform or scripts

 ## Bonus points: